IgniteUI/igniteui-docfx/jp/components/general/wpf_to_angular_guide/angular_events.md

 ## Create Your Own Events

 Sometimes you need to define your own events.
 In WPF you could define either CLR or routed events.
-Let us take a look at a simple example of a CLR event in WPF:
+Let's take a look at a simple example of a CLR event in WPF:

 ```csharp
 public event EventHandler<TaskEventArgs> TaskCompleted;